Global-Health-Engineering/eth-data-stewardship/workshops/eth4d-skills-course-rdm.md

 - read the following paper: https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989
 - read the following paper: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510

-The course instructor will contact the registered participants one week prior to the course to send a reminder about these prerequisites.
+The course instructor will contact the registered participants two weeks prior to the course to send a reminder about these prerequisites.

+# Performance Assessment

+Participants receive 0.5 ECTS for successful participation.
+This is the equivalent of 15 working hours.
+The course will be delivered in two modules, each worth 4 hours.
+The remaining 7 hours will be used for participant preparation prior to the first module and between the first and second module.